 3. Explore the Windmills

-Mykonos windmills are one of the most iconic features of the Aegean Sea, reminding us of the island’s history.
+Mykonos windmills are one of the most famous landmarks of Greece, reminding us of the island’s history.
 The impressive white windmills can be found between the settlement of Little Venice and the Neochori neighborhood.

 During the 17th and 18th centuries, the island had over 20 windmills that contributed to wheat production, which was an important product of the island’s economic development.
 Seven of them are currently in good condition and it’s definitely worth visiting them.